ronsys11/Next_tech_task/README.md

 also

-Press C to reset the values
+Press C to reset the values.

 Here is the the link for the tinkercad project https://www.tinkercad.com/things/jMCo1hRqNzP-bhaullz-shooting-machine